CCBDA-UPC/Assignments-2025/Lab05.md

   By adding a build stage, you use one image to build the application and then move the built files to the second image, leaving only the built code.
 Read more about [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) in the documentation.
-- Add the Gunicorn WSGI server to the server to enable a production-ready deployment of the application.
+- Add the Gunicorn WSGI server to enable a production-ready deployment of the application.

 ```dockerfile
 # Stage 1: Base build stage